Skip to main content

 The European Villas Collection

-Exclusive Resorts specializes in luxury European holidays with a curated collection of one-of-a-kind luxury private villas and apartments that come with a personal local host for a true insider experience.
-Our diverse portfolio of exclusive holiday homes features multi-bedroom residences across Europe.
-Every one of our residences is scouted and handpicked by The Experience Collection Team for its uniqueness and sense of place in every destination.
-Additionally, Members are in the best hands with seasoned local hosts who meticulously curate each getaway based on specific interests and preferences.
-Explore our team's recommendations and not-to-be-missed experiences within The European Villas Collection.
+Exclusive Resorts specializes in bespoke European escapes, anchored by a curated collection of one-of-a-kind private villas and apartments, each paired with a personal local host for a true insider experience.
+Our portfolio spans multi-bedroom residences across Europe, all handpicked by The Experience Collection Team for their distinct charm and deep sense of place.
+Members are in expert hands, with seasoned hosts who tailor every itinerary to your tastes.
+Below, discover our favorite summer destinations and the can't-miss experiences that define them.

 Amalfi Coast, Italy